Adedoyin-Emmanuel/tsfluent/README.md

 The main Result type that wraps a success value of type T.

+#### Properties

+- `isSuccess: boolean` - Whether the result is successful
+- `isFailure: boolean` - Whether the result is a failure
+- `value: T` - Gets the success value (throws if accessing on failure)

 #### Static Methods

 - `ok<T>(value: T): Result<T>` - Creates a success result